abr/abr.github.io/_products/adaptivecontrol.md

       If you're not sure this will work for your application, contact us and we'll help you decide.
 We can work closely with you to apply the controller to your application.
-    link: /contact
+    link: /contact/?subject=adaptivecontrol
     linkText: Contact us

+service:
-serviceTitle: Services
+  title: Services
-serviceSubtitle: An adaptive controller for your problem
+  subtitle: An adaptive controller for your problem
   services:
     - title: Neuromorphic applications
       description: >
         Let us help with your control problems by developing neuromorphic applications for you.
 We've built our reputation on developing proof-of-concept applications of neuromorphic
         technology.
       link: /services/#custom-neuromorphic-applications

 research:
   title: Robotic Arm